Nuitka/Nuitka-website/site/pages/overview.rst

 Where are we now?
 =================

-Milestone 1, feature parity, has been achieved for Python 2.6, 2.7, and 3.4 up to 3.13.
+Milestone 1, feature parity, has been achieved for |SUPPORTED_PYTHONS|.
 This part of Nuitka is already mature, but every new Python release has lots of new features to add!

 Milestone 2 is always a work in progress, but it has been quite successful.
 Nuitka can already produce code that is more than 2 times